GSA/piv-guides/Template-2.md

   1. How to create a new file.
   2. How to use this template.
-  2. A basic outline for a guide.
+  3. A basic outline for a guide.
-  3. A few tips on style and writing.
   4. A Markdown style sheet and how to use it.
+  5. Some resources on writing (plain language, etc.) and style.

 # Create a New File